kcdstoragews/lab/README.md

 ```

 The biggest differences are:
-1. As you are now asking for a block device, you will need a file system on it to make a usage possible. *ext*4 is specified here (look at fsType in parameters Section)
+1. As you are now asking for a block device, you will need a file system on it to make it usable. *ext*4 is specified here (look at fsType in parameters Section)
 2. A reclaim policy is specified.
-What this means will be explained.
+We will come back to this later.

 If you want to dive into the whole concept of storage classes, this is well documented here: https://kubernetes.io/docs/concepts/storage/storage-classes/